Top 40+ SAP CPI Interview Questions and Answers

 Ease of Use Designed for simplicity and ease of use Can be complex, requires technical expertise

-9. How do you manage errors and exceptions in SAP CPI?
+9. How do users manage errors and exceptions in SAP CPI?

 Ans: